 If you are into strong coffees, I am sure this one is at least worth a try.

 Cafédirect is the rising star

 Without a doubt, Cafédirect instant coffee is the rising star of the coffee manufacturing industry.
 It has been around for more than 25 years.
 It is perhaps the most liked British coffee company.

 If you compare instant coffee prices, this one is on the expensive side.
 It is the kind of coffee you can gift.
 It is not too expensive but certainly not cheap.
-If you like rich and nutty tasting coffees, then this one is worth spending the money.
+If you like rich and nutty-tasting coffees, then this one is worth spending the money on.

 It is made from the best and carefully selected Arabica beans.
 Cafédirect instant coffee is strongly roasted, which suppresses the Arabica bean acidity and enhances the flavour.
 Its colour is very dark, almost black or black with a tint of red.

 It completely dissolves in water, just like any excellent instant coffee.
 It has a very different smell, like a mild cocoa smell mixed with some nutty aroma.
 It is tough to explain Cafédirect coffee flavour in words, if I may say it is balanced and bold.